JuliaDiffusionBayes/DiffusionDefinition.jl/docs/src/manual/sampling.md

     ```

 !!! tip
-    If you need to call diffusion samplers multiple times (because you use them, say, in an MCMC setting), then initializing trajectories once and passing them around to sampling functions will massively improve the overall performance of your algorithms.
+    If you need to call diffusion samplers multiple times (because you are using them, say, in an MCMC setting), then initializing trajectories once and passing them around to sampling functions will massively improve the overall performance of your algorithms.
 However, if all you want to do is sample the trajectory once or a couple of times, then you don't need to worry about initializing trajectories yourself and let it be done by the `rand` function.

 The time vector and path vector can be inspected by accessing fields `t` and `x` respectively:
 ```julia